Death and Survival in WWII: A Writers' Perspective

 - Edward Szymański – born in 1907, Socialist poet and translator of Lucretius' De Rerum Natura.
 Arrested by the Gestapo, he spent 3 months in the Pawiak prison before being transported to Auschwitz where he died on December 15 1943.

 - Zuzanna Ginczanka - originally Zuzanna Gincburg, one of the most talented and independent Polish poets of the 20th century, whose feminist poetry has only recently been properly acknowledged.
-Born in Rovne (present-day Ukraine), she died in Kraków during the autumn of 1944, killed by the Gestapo after over two years spent in hiding.
+Born in Kiev, she died in Kraków in 1944, killed by the Gestapo after over two years spent in hiding.

 - Krzysztof Kamil Baczyński - born in 1921, Polish poet, he died on August 4 1944, shot by a German sniper in the Warsaw Uprising.